Teacher Preparation and Recertification

 Students who wish to pursue a career as a primary or secondary school teacher can do so in one of two ways: teacher certification or alternate certification.
 Teacher certification requires students to obtain a Bachelor’s degree in an educational program and to earn a passing score on all sections of the Florida Teacher Certification Examination.
 The alternate certification requires students who have a Bachelor’s degree in a discipline other than education to demonstrate mastery of outcomes within a competency-based program and to earn a passing score on all sections of the Florida Teacher Certification Examination.

-Associate in Arts Early Childhood Education Pre-Major, Elementary Education Pre-Major and Secondary Education Pre-Major
+Associate in Arts Early Childhood Education Pre-Major, Elementary Education Pre-Major, Physical Educaiton Pre-Major and Secondary Education Pre-Major

-These pre-majors are designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
+These pre-majors are designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in education.
 If the pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
 If you are planning to attend a college other than UCF, and need specific transfer information, meet with a Valencia advisor to review your transfer plans and check the transfer institution catalog for specific degree requirements.
-Students are strongly encouraged to take electives that relate to their intended baccalaureate degree program.
+Students are strongly encouraged to take electives that relate to their intended bachelors degree program.

 The Educator Preparation Institute (EPI) provides a competency-based program that offers an individual with a Bachelor’s degree in a discipline other than education the preparation to become a classroom teacher in Florida.
 Participants who demonstrate mastery of the Florida Educator Accomplished Practices and present passing scores on all sections of the Florida Teacher Certification Exams will be awarded a Certificate of Completion.
 The program requirements designated by an EPI prefix provide institutional credit, are not transferable to an upper-division institution, and do not count toward any degree.
 Program acceptance is required for participation in the EPI.